International Accounting Standards Board (IASB)

 The information cannot be manipulated as it a very transparent image of the transactions that have been made by a particular business.
-Thus the information provided is highly relevant and accurate as compared to the accounting standards that are followed by countries on an independent basis.
+Thus the information provided is highly relevant and accurate compared to the accounting standards that are followed by countries on an independent basis.

-The foreign investors would know that the accounting standards that are being followed are the same hence they would be more encouraged to invest in the business.
+The foreign investors would know that the accounting standards that are being followed are the same; hence they would be more encouraged to invest in the business.

-The accounting standards under the IFRS are more accurate and cannot be manipulated thus the investors know that they are playing a safe game in terms of investment.
+The accounting standards under the IFRS are more accurate and cannot be manipulated; thus, the investors know that they are playing a safe game in terms of investment.
 The confidence of different stakeholders at the global level is also enhanced and increased.

 Drawbacks that are linked to the IFRS and IASB

 However, there are a few drawbacks that can be linked to the International Financial Reporting Standards.
-The main problem is that every country differs in terms of the laws that are applied in the region.
+The main problem is that every country differs in terms of the laws applied in the region.